Determining Proper Call Center Staffing Requirements is Key to Success

 ACD vendors teach how the reports are created and help with the set up of call routes and groups.
 However, the one thing that the vendor never teaches is how to optimize staff and technology to provide the best benefit to the organization and its customers.
 The truth is that you cannot maximize the investment in ACD technology unless the call center manager understands the basic theories and principles of running call centers and not just the reporting capability.

-The elements for determining the appropriate staffing levels are relatively simple:
+The elements for determining the appropriate staffing requirements are relatively simple:

 |Sample Arrival Rate|